datopian/portal-data-app-abeelha/src/sea-level-dashboard.md

 ---

 ## 📅 Calendar Heatmap - Annual Rate of Change Patterns

+This heatmap shows the annual rate of change using **CSIRO Reconstructed GMSL** data.
+Each cell represents one year, organized by decades.
+The color indicates the rate of change (blue = decrease, red = increase) calculated by subtracting consecutive year values from the CSV data.
+Data is in inches (converted from millimeters).

 ```js
 // Prepare calendar data with rate of change